Prelude: The dawn of Japan-France relations

 ONO Kiyoteru (Tr.), Pari bankoku daihakurankai Nihon shuppin hinpy? sh?yaku, N?sh?mush? shomukyoku, 1885 [22-267] Digital Collections of Pari bankoku daihakurankai Nihon shuppin hinpy? sh?yaku

 This is an abridged translation of French comments on products exhibited at the 1878 Paris exposition.
 There are also translations for industries which are not directly related, such as the "wool and blanket section" for which there is no evaluation of Japanese products.
 For evaluations of Japanese products, high appraisals of ceramics and Japanese leather paper stand out, noting, "the Japanese leather paper exhibited was one of the most serviceable from among those exhibited by other countries".
-The translator, ONO Kiyoteru (birth and death unknown) worked at the Ministry of Agriculture and Commerce after working in the Artillery Bureau of the Ministry of the Army.
+The translator, ONO Kiyoteru (1851-1924) worked at the Ministry of Agriculture and Commerce after working in the Artillery Bureau of the Ministry of the Army.
 He also translated Maurice Block's "Traite theorique et pratique de statistique" [36-117] and the "Futsukoku n?mu enkakushi (lit.
 History of French Agriculture)" [MAEDA Masana papers 260], which can be thought to have been used as working materials.